open-risk/equinox/README.md

 ![Equinox Logo](docs/source/equinox-logo.png) Equinox is an open source platform for sustainable portfolio management.
 It supports holistic risk management and reporting of sustainable finance projects in accordance with evolving industry standards.

-## The Challenge of Sustainable Finance
+## The Challenge of Sustainability

-Sustainability (understood both in environmental and social terms) is a seriously challenging and for the foreseable future persistent issue that affects all economies irrespective of state of development.
+Sustainability (understood both in environmental and social terms) is a seriously challenging and for the foreseeable future persistent issue that affects all economies irrespective of state of development.
 Tools and methodologies that improve the ability of all stakeholders to assess and report risks are thus an important objective.

 ## What exactly is Equinox?